CedricLeon/Setup_Lightning_Hydra_template/README.md

 pip install -r requirements.txt
 ```

-### Overwrite project template parameters
+### Personalize project template parameters

 I have fixed some parameters with generic names (e.g., `logger.wandb.project: "lightning-hydra-template"`).
 Here is a list you should check and replace:

 - In `configs/logger/wandb.yaml`: `logger.wandb.team` and `logger.wandb.project`
-- If you plan to use multiruns, in `configs/hydra/launcher/` change your account settings and
+- If you plan to use multiruns, in `configs/hydra/launcher/` change your account settings: `hydra.launcher.account` and if necessary your favorite `partition`.

 As a general comment, I advise to run a mock run (**/!\ not with `debug=fdr` /!\**, it hides most of the config) and have a careful look at your config. @TODO